IaaS Cloud Cost Savings

 Security and Compliance

-- Data Encryption: Ensure all sensitive data is encrypted both in transit and at rest to prevent unauthorized access.
+- Data Encryption: Ensure all data is encrypted to avoid costly breaches.

-- Access Controls: Implement role-based access controls to restrict resource usage to authorized personnel.
+- Access Controls: Implement role-based access controls to prevent unauthorized usage of resources.

 Cost Optimization Strategies

-- Spot Instances: Utilize spot instances for non-critical workloads to take advantage of lower pricing.
+- Leverage Spot Instances: For non-critical workloads, use spot instances to take advantage of unused capacity at reduced rates.

 Future trends in iaas cloud cost savings